An Introduction to Neural Data Compression: Background

-In theory, the optimal rate $\R_I(D)$ is achievable by vector quantization \cite{cover2006elements}, described next (Section~\ref{sec:vector-quantization}), but this approach to compression quickly becomes intractable for high-dimensional data.
+In theory, the optimal rate $\R_I(D)$ is achievable by vector quantization \cite{cover2006elements}, to be described in Section~\ref{sec:vector-quantization}, but this approach to compression quickly becomes intractable for high-dimensional data.
 Rather than trying to achieve the theoretically optimal rate $\R_I(D)$ with any codec at any computational cost, in practice the design of a lossy codec is constrained by practical considerations, such as the computation budget of the target hardware, or the decoding latency acceptable for the application.
-Denoting the set of all the acceptable codecs under consideration by $\setC$, we can instead consider an \textit{operational} rate-distortion tradeoff, formalized by
+Denoting the set of all the acceptable codecs under consideration by $\setC$, we can instead consider an \textit{operational} rate-distortion function\footnote{ In usual treatments of R-D theory (see e.g., \cite{cover2006elements}), \emph{the} operational R-D function is defined as the asymptotic rate achievable by compressing multiple samples jointly using \textit{any} lossy codec, in the limit of infinitely many jointly compressed samples.
+This is different from our definition here, which instead focuses on the operational R-D performance achievable within a constrained family of codecs $\setC$, by compressing a single sample at a time (as is common in applications).
+Thus we generally only have $\R_O(D) \geq \R_I(D)$, i.e., $\R_I(D)$ is in general no longer achievable in this setup. }, formalized by

 Compared to Eq.~\ref{eq:info-rdf}, we replaced mutual information by the operational rate and optimize over an actual lossy codec $c$.
-We can relax the constrained optimization problem to an uncontrained one, by introducing the Lagrangian \cite{chou1989entropy},
+We can relax the constrained optimization problem to an unconstrained one, by introducing the rate-distortion Lagrangian \cite{blahut1972computation}\cite{chou1989entropy},

-For each fixed $\lambda > 0$, minimizing the above rate-distortion Lagrangian yields a codec $c^*$ whose operational distortion-rate performance, $(\D(c^*), \R(c^*))$, lies on the convex hull of the operational R-D curve (see Fig.~\ref{fig:rd-optimization}).
-Codecs with different operational rate-distortion trade-offs can be found by minimizing the Lagrangian with various $\lambda$.
+For each fixed $\lambda > 0$, the minimum of this objective yields a codec $c^*$ whose operational distortion-rate performance, $(\D(c^*), \R(c^*))$, lies on the convex hull of the operational R-D curve\footnote{In practice, due to non-convexity, we typically reach a local minimum of the Lagrangian, and therefore an R-D point lying above the operational R-D curve.}.
+This is illustrated in Figure~\ref{fig:rd-optimization}.
+The hyperparameter $\lambda$ can be interpreted as a Lagrange multiplier, and codecs with different operational rate-distortion trade-offs can be found by minimizing the Lagrangian with various $\lambda$.
 Most current end-to-end learned lossy compression methods to be discussed in Section~\ref{sec:neural-lossy-compression} follow this approach, training one codec for each $\lambda$.
-We note that theoretically, it is not always possible to attain every point on the operational R-D curve with this approach \cite{degrave2021tunable}, and alternative approaches exist \cite{platt1988constrained, vanrozendaal2020lossy}.
+We note that it is not always possible to attain every point on the operational R-D curve with this approach \cite{degrave2021tunable}, and alternative methods based on constrained optimization have been proposed \cite{platt1988constrained}\cite{vanrozendaal2020lossy}.